 Philosophy of the performing arts department: We cultivate creativity and expression by fostering the development of outstanding performance skills and aesthetic awareness in all our students through high quality experiences in dance, music and drama.

 Past performances in drama, dance and music are available to stream on our media page.

-The high school's performing ensembles are open to all qualified students in Grades 9-12.
+The high school's three performing ensembles, Concert Choir, Concert Band, and Chamber Orchestra are open to all qualified students in Grades 9-12.
 All ensembles perform at least three major concerts during the year.
 One of the special features of the high school music program is the annual Music Tour, when ASL's musical ensembles travel and perform.
-Music Tour takes place during semester II.
-ASL music students have performed in Paris, Bonn, Prague and Leuven to name a few.
-Participation in Music Tour is a requirement of enrollment in Concert Choir, Concert Band or Chamber Orchestra.
-Students must pay tour expenses of approximately £600.
+Music Tour takes place during semester II at the same time as Alternatives.
+ASL music students have performed in Paris, Bonn, Prague and Leuven, and many other European cities.
+Participation in Music Tour is a requirement of enrollment in Concert Choir, Concert Band, and Chamber Orchestra.
+There is a supplementary cost for the tour of approximately £200 per student.
 Financial aid is available to help with the cost of trips in order to enable all students to benefit from these programs.
-Families interested in financial aid for this trip should contact Ken Craig in the admissions office, 020 7449 1301 or email@example.com.
+Families interested in financial aid for this trip should contact Ken Craig in the admissions office, 020 7449 1301.
 ASL welcomes all financial aid inquiries, whether or not the family currently receives aid, and holds all information in strict confidence.